tucosc484/about-me-AsuraJoe/README.md

 with a concussion too soon in the future.
 ### 2. What is your ideal career progression, if there were no limitations?
-My ideal career progression is to graduate, work in the field for a bit to get experiences and then move up to getting my masters, create my own apps and then maybe at some point join in the process of making video games, with a course a great lack of table faceplants during the progression.
+My ideal career progression is to graduate, work in the field for a bit to get experiences and then move up to getting my masters, create my own apps and then maybe at some point join in the process of making video games, with of course, a great lack of table faceplants during the progression.
 ### 3. What programming experience do you have?
 Do you have any web experience?
 I have some exepriences in programming with C, C++ and Java, although in my opinion, I think I might have lost touch with the C languages and my Java skills are showing signs as well.
 Besides those, I also have very vague memories of Python and as for web programming, I still have